kinmax/netgraph/README.md

 dot -Tpdf test.gv -o test.pdf
 ```

 The ```-T``` parameter specifies the output format.
-In the example we used pdf, but other formats are supported (check https://graphviz.gitlab.io/_pages/pdf/dotguide.pdf).
+In the example I used PDF, but other formats are supported (check https://graphviz.gitlab.io/_pages/pdf/dotguide.pdf).

 After the command has run, you will have a visual representation of the initial network topology provided described in the text file.